Rama Salla Dieng

 - Maîtrise in Political Science, Université Montesquieu, Bordeaux, France

-- BSc/Economic & Social Administration (AES) Specialising in Labour, Université De La Méditerranée, Aix – Marseille, France
+- BSc/Economic & Social Administration (AES) (Economics, Sociology, Politics and Management) Specialising in Labour, Université De La Méditerranée, Aix – Marseille, France

 - DIENG, R. S. (2013) Le rôle de la culture dans le développement en Afrique in the collective book ed.
 Aboa, Pokam, Sadio et Tandia (Eds) (2013) Démocratie et Développement: Perspectives des Jeunes Chercheurs Africains, L’Harmattan, Paris